lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 #### Attributes

-- A cocktail has a name (e.g. "Mint Julep", "Whiskey Sour", "Mojito") and a picture
+- A cocktail has a name (e.g. "Mint Julep", "Whiskey Sour", "Mojito")
-- A ingredient has a name (e.g. "lemon", "ice cubes", "mint leaves")
+- An ingredient has a name (e.g. "lemon", "ice cubes", "mint leaves")
 - A dose refers to a cocktail, an ingredient, and has an amount.
 E.g: the mint Julep has a dose of 3 mont leaves.

 #### Associations